Darwin Griffin

-Darwin L. Griffin (born February 24, 1969, from Oxnard, California, US) was a professional American mid-school Bicycle Motocross (BMX) racer whose prime competitive years were 1982–1989.
+Darwin L. Griffin (born February 24, 1969, from Oxnard, California, US) is a former professional American mid-school Bicycle Motocross (BMX) racer whose prime competitive years were 1982–1989.

 Racing career

 Note: Professional first are on the national level unless otherwise indicated.

 Started racing: In 1980 when he was eleven years old living in Silver Lakes Community of Helendale, California, he and a youth group that included his brother Dana, helped the Lions Club build a Motocross Park.
 He saw an advertisement about a BMX race in a newspaper.
 He and his brother Dana won the first race they ever tried.